 How to define the grade order

-The grade hierarchy which determines what grades are above or below one another is defined under Manage Grades.
-Grades are created in TeamBuilder but the ranking order is managed in the Manage Grades area.
+The grade hierarchy which determines what grades are above or below one another is set in the Manage Grades area.
+Grades are created in TeamBuilder, but the ranking order is managed in the Manage Grades area.

 1. To access Manage Grades, from the Dashboard, click the Admin Settings tile.